usnistgov/ndn-dpdk/docs/interop/NFD.md

 In this scenario, NDN-DPDK forwarder and NFD on two separate machines communicate via Ethernet unicast:

-* Node A runs NDN-DPDK forwarder, a producer for `/net/A` prefix, and a consumer for `/net/B` prefix.
+* Node A runs NDN-DPDK forwarder (systemd installation), a producer for `/net/A` prefix, and a consumer for `/net/B` prefix.
 * Node B runs NFD, a producer for `/net/B` prefix, and a consumer for `/net/A` prefix.
 * FIB entries are created on each forwarder so that the applications can communicate.